What is it?

 Pesticide / Fertilizer Containers

-In Saskatchewan, CleanFARMS has a recycling program for empty commercial pesticide and fertilizer containers.
+In Saskatchewan, Cleanfarms operates a voluntary recycling program for empty commercial pesticide and fertilizer containers.
 Farmers can drop-off their clean containers free of charge to numerous retail collection points across the province.
 In 2013, the program collected 2,200,468 containers in Saskatchewan alone.
 This amounts to 816,467 kilograms of plastic that was diverted from landfills and burning barrels across the province.

 What happens after?